Tutorial | Set Up an App With the CLI

 Now that we've dealt with CORS issues, the next thing to do is to authenticate the requests coming into our server.

-To authenticate requests, we first need our app's secret key from the Dev Center.
+To authenticate requests, we first need our app's secret key from your app's dashboard.
 We get the key from the OAuth page in our app's dashboard.
 Then we add the key to an environment variable named WIX_APP_SECRET.

 Now that we have the key, we can write code to authorize the request.
 In our case, we write this code in a file on our server named utils.ts.